Emmerick Street Preschool Philosophy and Practice

 Our experiences in early childhood can shape us for the rest of our lives, influencing how we feel about ourselves, how we relate to others, how we learn and solve problems, and how we cope with risk and change.

-How we view children
+How we View Children

 All children are capable and resourceful explorers, who are able to learn about the world by using their own initiative.
 At Emmerick Street, we challenge the children to experiment and solve their own problems, as well as to participate in the running of the preschool.
 We believe that strong relationships with educators and other children help them to think and act independently and allow them to accumulate the skills they need to be ready for school.
 However, we also believe that childhood is a stage in its own right and not just about preparation for the future.
 The best way to prepare a child to be 5 is to let them be 4 for a whole year.

 We also understand that each child is unique, with a different family and cultural experience, and with different abilities and talents.
-We therefore value each child as an individual and adapt our program to their needs, to allow them to explore their interests and draw on their strengths, give them courage to try new things, and celebrate their unique identities.
+We, therefore, value each child as an individual and adapt our program to their needs, to allow them to explore their interests and draw on their strengths, give them courage to try new things, and celebrate their unique identities.

 We strongly believe that early childhood education works best in partnership with families and we do our best to foster positive relationships with the important people in the children’s lives, to extend their sense of belonging from home to preschool.
 To facilitate this partnership, educators are always available to discuss children’s progress with their educators.
-We also communicate with families through our newsletters, the curriculum program and through the children’s online and interactive digital portfolios.
+We also communicate with families through our newsletters, the curriculum program, and through the children’s online and interactive digital portfolios.

 If children feel a strong sense of belonging, they are free to engage in the activities around them and to learn from their peers and teachers.
 As the Early Years Learning Framework (EYLF) says, positive relationships are the foundation of that sense of belonging.
-We therefore put an enormous effort into helping children form and maintain strong bonds with the staff and with other children, modeling positive relationships, and welcoming families to the preschool community.
-We support open communication, respect and encouragement as effective social skills.
+We, therefore, put an enormous effort into helping children form and maintain strong bonds with the staff and with other children, modeling positive relationships, and welcoming families to the preschool community.
+We support open communication, respect, and encouragement as effective social skills.

 Play and the Program

 Preschool children learn best when they are interested and having fun, so we offer a play-based program, which allows the children to explore their ideas and imagination, engage their creativity, practice and develop skills, create new knowledge, and learn about their world.
 As the ELYF says, ‘play provides opportunities for children to learn as they discover, create, improvise and imagine’.
 Our educators follow and extend on ideas raised by the group as well as initiate new experiences for them to explore.
-This provides a balance between child and teacher lead experiences and allows the children to encounter narrative, language, music, art, spatial awareness and early numeracy in ways that sustain their interest.
+This provides a balance between child and teacher lead experiences and allows the children to encounter narrative, language, music, art, spatial awareness, and early numeracy in ways that sustain their interest.

-Our programing is based on the ELYF, but we are also influenced by the knowledge, philosophy and practices of the Reggio Emilia Schools, Gardener’s Multiple Intelligence Theory, Daniel Goleman’s work on Emotional Intelligence, Sir Ken Robinson’s work on the importance of creativity in education and Social Constructivism that sees learning as social.
+Our programming is based on the ELYF, but we are also influenced by the knowledge, philosophy, and practices of the Reggio Emilia Schools, Gardener’s Multiple Intelligence Theory, Daniel Goleman’s work on Emotional Intelligence, Sir Ken Robinson’s work on the importance of creativity in education and Social Constructivism that sees learning as social.
 We aspire to use Ann Pelo’s practices of collaboration and presence with children and families and incorporate Richard Louv’s advice on the importance of connecting with children in the natural world.

-Outside, they can play in the sand and water pit, in the garden, on the climbing frames, in the antique metal ball, in the outdoor digging area, or have a chat to the preschool’s guinea pig.
-Educators balance this free play with planned and spontaneous small group experiences throughout the day.
-Both internal and external areas are natural and homely, with special touches like family photos, natural colour schemes, in turn children feel responsible, calm and comfortable in a space that they can own.
+Outside, they can play in the sand and water pit, in the garden, on the climbing frames, in the antique metal ball, in the outdoor digging area, or have a chat with the preschool’s guinea pigs ‘Oreo and Spike’.
+Both internal and external areas are natural and homely, with special touches like family photos, natural colour schemes, in turn, children feel responsible, calm, and comfortable in a space that they can own.

 Health and Wellbeing

 Our educators are recognized as a vital part of our community and we value them as professionals and role models as they support the children’s learning.
 As a small preschool, we are very aware that the quality of staff and their ability to work as a team has an enormous impact on the effectiveness of our program.

 We aim for our Preschoolers to feel a “sense of belonging” to their broader community too.
 This is achieved through short outings within our community.
-Throughout the year, small groups of children visit host children’s houses for ‘home visits’, which supports childrento feel a greater sense of belonging as their friends and teachers get to know them better.
-We also have incursions where we welcome special guests, such as grandparents, artists or the fire brigade, to help the children understand the diversity and richness of the community to which they belong.
+Throughout the year, small groups of children visit host children’s houses for ‘home visits’, which supports children to feel a greater sense of belonging as their friends and teachers get to know them better.
+We also have incursions where we welcome special guests, such as grandparents, artists, or the fire brigade, to help the children understand the diversity and richness of the community to which they belong.